Sunday, 30 March 2008

 Paula Yates

-I kid you not, I absolutely adore Paula Yates, always have done.
-The other night I ploughed through hours and hours of Tube footage, some good tracks were unlocked from the memory but what really got me aghast were those dresses.
-I want every single one of them, without question.
+The other night I ploughed through hours and hours of Tube footage, and some good tracks were unlocked from the memory, but what really held me aghast were those dresses.
+I want every single one of them.

 Here she is getting down and flirty with Simon Le Bon.